AI Governance Framework for Healthcare: The Definitive HIPAA Compliance Guide

 FDA guidelines for clinical AI (SaMD)

-Clinical AI that makes diagnostic or treatment recommendations may qualify as Software as a Medical Device (SaMD) under FDA regulation.
-The FDA's AI/ML regulatory framework covers four stages:
+Clinical AI that provides diagnostic or treatment recommendations may be classified as Software as a Medical Device (SaMD) under FDA regulations.
+The FDA's AI/ML regulatory framework includes four stages:

 - Pre-clinical validation — Retrospective dataset performance testing before any patient use.